Mendiak/Mendiak/README.md

 ### Technologies I Use 💻

 In my web development projects, I harness the power of various technologies to create engaging online experiences.
-This includes HTML5, which provides the structure of web pages, and CSS for styling and appearance.
+This includes HTML5, which provides the structure of web pages, and CSS for styling and appearance as well as Bootstrap.
 JavaScript adds interactivity and dynamic functionality, while React allows me to build user-friendly interfaces efficiently.

 I also utilize jQuery for simplified JavaScript programming and Sass to enhance CSS with features like variables and mixins, making my stylesheets more organized and maintainable.
 Additionally, I work with WordPress, a versatile platform for website and blog development, providing clients with flexible and customizable digital solutions.